TLucking/RAS-University/docs/vision-for-robotics.md

 <details markdown="1">
   <summary>Conceptual questions</summary>
 Question 1 (True/False):
-True or False: Radial lens distortion is modeled by applying a polynomial function to the normalized coordinates based on their distance from the image center.
+Radial lens distortion is modeled by applying a polynomial function to the normalized coordinates based on their distance from the image center.
 Answer: True.

 Question 2 (Multiple Choice):